dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         public int Id { get; set; }
     }

 The default parameter data type is a *string* / *VarChar* combination.
-By convention because the paraemeter type is an `int` the framework will deteremine that the parameter type is an integer **SqlDBType**.
-Our procedure only has a single parameter, but if the Stored procedure had multiple parameters then there would be multiple properties representing each one, defined in teh same order in the class as they are in teh SQL stored procedure.
+By convention because the parameter type is an `int` the framework will determine that the parameter type is an integer **SqlDBType**.
+Our procedure only has a single parameter, but if the Stored procedure had multiple parameters then there would be multiple properties representing each one, defined in the same order in the class as they are in the SQL stored procedure.

 Now we can define the class which will represent the stored procedure and will use the parameters type define above as the **TParameters** type parameter.
 We also now need a constructor which takes a parameters argument of `TenantIdParameters`.
 This just passes straight through to the base class which handles construction tasks.